RyanL-N/flask-on-docker/README.md

 http://localhost:8080/media/IMAGE_FILE_NAME
 ```

-This will display the image that you uploaded.
+This should display the image that you uploaded.